herluf-ba/ono-lang/README.md

 // This one only brings 'Enum' and 'Obj' into scope use my_other_other_module::{Enum, Obj};

-// primitive types are number, bool, string
+// primitive types are Number, Bool, String
 // any type can be made optional using 'type?'.
-This wraps the value in 'some(value)' or 'none'.
+This wraps the value in 'Some(value)' or 'None'.
 // any type can made into an iterable list using '[type]'
 // all values are truthy except 'false', none and empty list.